Frederick Layton: Private life

 In 1851, Layton married Elizabeth Ann Hayman.
 The daughter of Joel and Mary Hayman, Elizabeth and her family immigrated to Oak Creek, Wisconsin, from Devonshire, England, in 1836.
 The wedding was officiated by the Reverend Doctor David Keene of St. John's Episcopal Church.
 Keene was also an English immigrant who collected engravings, etchings and fine rare books.
 With a common background and interest in art, Keene and the Laytons became lifelong friends.

 In 1865, Frederick and Elizabeth settled in a clapboard house located at 524 Marshall Street, Milwaukee.
 Although Layton's business was successful and while his contemporaries were moving into larger, more luxurious residences, Layton and his wife maintained their home to the end of their days.
 It was recorded that inside the house were plain, old-fashioned furniture and homemade rag rugs laid on painted wood floors.
 Frances Stover wrote: "Mr. Layton enjoyed visiting the fine homes of his friends; he praised their taste, he admired architectural niceties.
 But for himself, the small square house was sufficient."
 Frederick and Elizabeth had no children.
 Elizabeth died on June 3, 1910.

 Layton and his wife kept their life private as much as possible.
 When one reporter kept prying, Layton responded: "I have done nothing to cause people to want to know of my private life.
 Mrs. Layton and I have given when we could in a way that we hoped would be a source of occasional pleasure or benefit to others, but we have had our return in the pleasure of giving and there's no need of talking of it."

-Art
+Art collecting

-In 1883, Layton and Alexander Mitchell were given a farewell dinner at the Milwaukee Club on a Monday evening to celebrate their upcoming departure to Europe.
-After a toast to their safe journey, Layton commented that something must be done to build an art gallery for the city of Milwaukee.
-Word spread quickly and Layton was called on the next day by a newspaper reporter, enquiring how soon he planned to build an art gallery.
-Layton told him "to say but little about it since the whole matter was yet but an intention."
-Instead, the Milwaukee Sentinel reported that Layton "was now going abroad and intends studying the architecture and management of art institutes while there and hoped to pick up some information that would be of value in the construction of a model building here."
-By Sunday, The New York Times reported that Layton "stated definitely that on his return from Europe he will give the city a fine art building."